 When you choose Log Replication for your PostgreSQL database input, Alooma begins importing events based on the WAL (write-ahead log) from the moment your input connects, including all new events.
 But what about all the data that was already there in your database prior to when you created the input?

-While creating the input, if you select Log Replication, you can mark the checkbox that says to dump and load an initial snapshot of your tables into your target data warehouse.
+While creating the input, if you select Log Replication, you can mark the checkbox that says to dump and load an initial snapshot of your tables into your data destination.
 This works as a query dump (

 select * from).
 Because that could potentially be a very large amount of data, and loading that in one big chunk could put strain on your database and take a long time to complete, that option is best used only for small tables.